 President & Chief Executive Officer, California Community Foundation

-Nationally regarded for her expertise in immigration, philanthropy and civil rights, Antonia Hernández has spent more than four decades advocating for social justice and improving the lives of underserved communities in Los Angeles County and beyond.
+Nationally regarded for her expertise in immigration, civil rights and philanthropy, Antonia Hernández has spent more than four decades advocating for social justice and improving the lives of underserved communities in Los Angeles County and beyond.

-Since 2004, she has served as President and Chief Executive Officer of the California Community Foundation, one of Southern California’s largest and most active philanthropic organizations, which has served Angelenos for over a century.
-The Foundation partners with more than 1,600 individual, family and corporate donors and holds $1.7 billion in assets.
-During her tenure, the California Community Foundation has granted nearly $2 billion, with a focus on health, housing, education, immigration programs.
+Since 2004, she has served as President and Chief Executive Officer of California Community Foundation, one of Southern California’s largest and most active philanthropic organizations, which has served Angelenos for over a century.
+The Foundation partners with more than 1,600 individual, family and corporate donors and holds assets of more than $1.7 billion.
+During her tenure, California Community Foundation has granted nearly $2 billion, with a focus on health, housing, education, immigration programs.

 Previously, Hernández was president and general counsel of the Mexican American Legal Defense and Educational Fund (MALDEF), a national nonprofit litigation and advocacy organization dedicated to protecting the civil rights of the nation’s Latinos through the legal system, community education and research and policy initiatives.

-Hernández earned her B.A. in History at UCLA and J.D. at the UCLA School of Law.
+Hernández earned her B.A. in History at UCLA in 1970 and J.D. at the UCLA School of Law in 1974.